srkraut/sigma-docs/docs/module/dashboard.md

 The Dashboards Widget is used to display Dashboards that have been configured to use the Dashboards Service

-Please note: This commercial Widget is part of the Xibo Dashboard Service available from v3.2.0 and requires an API for configuration as further explained here
+Please note: This commercial Widget is part of the Sigma-DS Dashboard Service available from v3.2.0 and requires an API for configuration as further explained here

 ## Add Widget